Cardo: Jerusalem

-The line of the Cardo Maximus is still visible on the Jewish Quarter Street, though the original pavement lies several meters below the modern street level.
-In the 7th century, when Jerusalem fell under Muslim rule, the Cardo became an Arab-style marketplace.
-Remains of the Byzantine Cardo were found in the Jewish Quarter excavations beginning in 1969.
+The line of the cardo maximus is still visible on the Jewish Quarter Street, though the original pavement lies several meters below the modern street level.
+In the 7th century, when Jerusalem fell under Muslim rule, the cardo became an Arab-style marketplace.
+Remains of the Byzantine cardo were found in the Jewish Quarter excavations beginning in 1969.

 In 1971, a plan for preserving the ancient street was submitted by architects Peter Bogod, Esther Krendel and Shlomo Aronson.
-Their proposal relied heavily on the sixth century Madaba map, a mosaic map of Jerusalem found in 1897 in Madaba, Jordan.
-The map clearly showed the Roman Cardo as the main artery through the Old City.
+Their proposal relied heavily on the sixth century Madaba Map, a mosaic map of Jerusalem found in 1897 in Madaba, Jordan.
+The map clearly showed the Roman cardo as the main artery through the Old City.
 The architects proposed a covered shopping arcade that would preserve the style of an ancient Roman street using contemporary materials.
-Their plan was based on the hope that archeologists would find remains of the southern end of the Cardo, an extension of the north–south Roman thoroughfare built during the Byzantine era (324–638).
+Their plan was based on the hope that archeologists would find remains of the southern end of the cardo, an extension of the north–south Roman thoroughfare built during the Byzantine era (324–638).

-Time was of the essence and mounting pressure to repopulate the Jewish Quarter led to the construction of a superstructure which allowed the residential buildings to be built while the archaeologists continued to work below.
+Time was of the essence and mounting pressure to repopulate the Jewish Quarter led to the construction of a superstructure which allowed the residential buildings to be built.
+At the same time, the archaeologists continued to work below.
 The project was 180 meters in total and was divided into eight sections to allow for construction teams to move quickly from one section to another.
 By 1980, 37 housing units and 35 shops were built, incorporating archaeological finds such as a Hasmonean wall from the second century BC and rows of Byzantine columns.
 The combination of old and new is also visible on the Street of the Jews, where the shops have been set into old vaults and the gallery is covered by an arched roof containing small apertures to allow for natural lighting.

 Beit She'an, Israel

 Beit She'an was one of a group of 10 Hellenistic cities known as Decapolis on the eastern frontier of the Roman Empire in Syria and Judea.
 It was a self-governed city established by the Romans to promote Roman culture.
-It was built with a central cardo, temples, theaters, baths and other public buildings, and minted its own coins.
+It was built with a central cardo, temples, theaters, baths and other public buildings, and minted its coins.